 If you're new to those spaces, especially as a woman, your initial take would be that they have fallen into primitivism -- they hate any kind of Asian woman/white man relationship and they hate any kind of progression towards a more matriarchal culture.
 Any empowerment of Asian women is squashed immediately if that Asian woman doesn't fit into the very narrow definition of their ideal.
 Asian women with white partners are told that they are no longer part of the Asian community and no longer have a right to voice any sort of opinion.

 I have been very clear about this.
 Asian women coupled with white men do not automatically uphold and perpetuate white supremacy just by being in such relationships.
+There are many that do but it’s unfair to lump all of us in the same category.
 I also believe Asian Americans do have the resources to dissolve the problems in our community but I think some people would rather just complain.

 People who say that Asian women with white partners are not allowed to have a voice for the Asian community absolutely love to use President Barack Obama as their example.
 A recent biography about him talked at length about how he broke up with his half-Japanese, half-white girlfriend in order to find a black wife so he could appeal to identity politics.
 (I like to use Jordan Peele and Cornel West as examples of black men who have white wives and are still pro-black and have made huge impacts in their community.)
 I think it's also important to remember that Obama had a white mother so if it weren't for the interracial union of his parents, he wouldn't exist at all.

 Feminism, especially Asian feminism is looked down on in these spaces.
 Let's talk about that.
 They're dismissed because so many public figures are partnered with white men.
 If so many Asian women activists are partnered with white men, then it should say something about that dynamic.
 To say they are all anti-Asian, anti-Asian male and perpetuating white supremacy is such a myth.
 It is an absolute falsehood and it's absurd.
 People who make those claims are guilty of tribal avarice.
 They want their very narrow definition of Asianness to be the only point of view but that is just not how things work.
 Having a white partner will not protect you from any kind of racism, even if it is a white man.
-If anything, you're going to be more of a magnet for it.
 So most women respond by pushing back -- publicly.
-They should be commended for it.

 So what can you do about it?